nicholaswilde/recipes/docs/desserts/no-bake-banana-and-peanut-butter-caramel-icebox-cake.md

 ### Step 5

 Beat the cream cheese with the whisk attachment on medium speed until very smooth and creamy, about 30 seconds.
-With the mixer running, very gradually add 1 (14-ounce) can sweetened condensed milk, stopping to scrape down the bowl as needed, and beat until smooth.
+With the mixer running, very gradually add 1 (14-ounce) can [sweetened condensed milk][3], stopping to scrape down the bowl as needed, and beat until smooth.
 With the mixer still running, slowly pour in 2 3/4 cups cold heavy cream.
 Add 2 teaspoons vanilla extract and 1/2 teaspoon kosher salt and beat on medium speed until soft peaks form, 5 to 10 minutes.

 ### Step 6